-- (a) The cost of performance is the cost of all activities directly performed by the taxpayer for the ultimate purpose of obtaining gains or profit, except activities performed by the taxpayer for the ultimate purpose of obtaining dividends allocable under the provisions of Va.
-Code § 58.1-407. - Such activities do not include those performed on behalf of a taxpayer, such as performed by an independent contractor. - (ii) The cost of performance does not include the cost of funds (interest, etc.), but does include the cost of activities required to procure loans or other financing.
+(a) The cost of performance is the cost of all activities directly performed by the taxpayer for the ultimate purpose of obtaining

+- gains or profit, except activities directly performed by the taxpayer for the ultimate purpose of obtaining dividends allocable under the provisions of Va.
+Code § 58.1-407. - (i) Such activities do not include those performed on behalf of a taxpayer, such as those performed by an independent contractor. - (ii) The cost of performance does not include the cost of funds (interest, etc.), but does include the cost of activities required to procure loans or other financing. - (b) Activities constituting the cost of performance are deemed performed at the situs of real and tangible personal property or the place at which or from which activities are performed by employees of a taxpayer. - (c) Cost of performance of a financial institution within and without Virginia shall be determined without regard to the location of borrowers, location of property in which the financial corporation has only a security interest, or the cost to the financial corporation of the funds which it lends.
+(23 Virginia Administrative Code (VAC) 10-120-250.)

-- (b) Activities constituting the cost of performance are deemed performed at the situs of real and tangible personal property or the place at which or from which activities are performed by employees of a taxpayer. - (c) Cost of performance of a financial institution within and without Virginia shall be determined without regard to the location of borrowers, location of property in which the financial corporation has only a security interest, or the cost to the financial corporation of the funds which it lends. - Line 5 Construction corporations: Construction companies which have elected to report income on the completed contract basis shall apportion income within and without this state in the ratio that the business within this state is to total business of the corporation.
+Construction corporations: Construction companies which have elected to report income on the completed contract basis for federal income tax purposes must apportion income within and without this state in the ratio that the business within this state is to total business of the corporation.
 The business within and without this state is based upon "sales" as defined by Va.
 Code § 58.1-302, to the extent included in taxable income, and is determined as provided by Va.
 Code §§ 58.1-414 through 58.1-419.
+All other construction companies must determine Virginia taxable income by reference to Va.
+Code §§ 58.1-406 through 58.1-416.